citusdata/test-automation/README.md

    Now you can connect to your remote machine by using `./connect.sh` script.

-2. Create a directory that will be used to store the results of the valgrind tests, as in the example below:
+2. Create a directory that will be used to store the artifacts from the valgrind tests, as in the example below:

    ```bash
    mkdir -p ~/vglogs/